jwoertink/fez/README.md

 ```

 By default a JSON API will be generated with route versioning.
 You can read up on [kave](https://github.com/jwoertink/kave) for more info about api customization.

-### Other Frameworks

-Previously fez supported generating [kemalyst](https://github.com/drujensen/kemalyst) apps.
-Now that the framework is gaining more traction, they have started a new generator called [KGen](https://github.com/TechMagister/kemalyst-generator) which you can use for those projects.

 ### Working with a fez generated app